 - Diane's hysterical weeping at the start of the episode is probably supposed to be sad, but it's so over the top and out of character for her that it comes off as humorous.

-- Diane runs into trouble at the airport when she tries to buy a plane ticket to "anywhere" and the clerk is so unused to actual customer interaction she keeps trying to get Diane to use the automatic booker.Diana: ...you want me to use the screen?Clerk: And could you rate this conversation?
+- Diane runs into trouble at the airport when she tries to tell a clerk she wants buy a plane ticket to "anywhere", the clerk is so unused to actual customer interaction she keeps trying to get Diane to use the automatic kiosk.Diana: ...you want me to use the screen?Clerk: And could you rate this conversation?
 That screen is my supervisor.

 - Laura Linney's way of getting attention on a plane:Laura Linney: Excuse me, could I get some more pretzels?
 I'm Laura Linney!

 - Pickles the Waitress - Mr.Peanutbutter might have finally found somone to date who is even dumber than he is.

 - Todd's subplot where he has to pretend that he and Yolanda are not asexual to her very openly sexual familynote ; it involves her family coming on to him, identical twin mix ups, and ends with everyone rolling around in expensive lube.

 - Yolanda's family keep saying things will happen when "the cock crows at midnight"; it's a rooster who just announces it's midnight.